MALAYSIA COUNTRY GUIDE

 – Register an account on the My Company ID Portal.

-– Validate your account via email and activate it at the nearest Companies Commission of Malaysia (SSM) center.
+– Validate your account and activate it at a Companies Commission of Malaysia (SSM) center.

 – Provide required directors’ and company shareholders’ information.

-There may be more steps and requirements depending on the specific industry and sector your business falls under as some industries in Malaysia come with certain restrictions.
+You might go through additional steps and requirements depending on the specific sector your business falls under.
+That’s because some industries in Malaysia come with certain restrictions.

-International investors are encouraged to invest in specific industries, including agriculture, education, energy (petrol, oil, and gas), finance and banking, and tourism.
+Global investors are encouraged to invest in specific industries, including education, banking, and tourism.

 Corporate income tax in Malaysia is 24% but varies depending on the industry.
 Withholding tax is 10% and interest is taxed at 15%.
 Capital gains tax ranges from 0% to 30%.

-There are tax incentives for small and medium enterprises, manufacturing companies, and encouraged industries companies.
-Companies with an income of 2.5 million MYR or less per annum are classified as small and medium enterprises.
+Fortunately, there are generous tax incentives for SMEs, manufacturers, and encouraged industry companies in Malaysia.
+Any business with an income of RM2.5 million or less annually is classified as a small or medium enterprise.

-Small and medium enterprises are taxed 20% on the first 500,000 MYR and 24% on all income after the 500,000 mark.
-Small and medium enterprises don’t have to pay taxes for the first five years of operations after they are newly formed.
+These small and medium enterprises are taxed 20% on the first RM500,000 and 24% on all income after that mark.
+SMEs don’t have to pay taxes for the first five years after they’re formed.

 There are plenty of options for where you can set up your Malaysian company.
 First tier cities in Malaysia, such as Kuala Lumpur, Penang, and Johor Bahru, have greater competition and higher business costs.